nus-cs2113-AY1920S2/tp/docs/team/janicetyy.md

     index for the specific patient.
         - The variable is specified by `/d` for editing date, `/t` for editing time and `r` for editing reason.
         - Validation is done for the date to be entered in `DD/MM/YYY` format.
-        - Validation is done for the time to be entered as `HH:mm` and the seconds are predefined as ' :00'.
+        - Validation is done for the time to be entered as `HH:mm` format.
     - The `find appt NRIC ` command returns a list of all specified appointments that the patient has, according to the appointment list in the patient object.
     - As for the `delete appt NRIC ApptID`, I revised the deletion logic so that it removes from both the map